michaelivanov1/stock-market-data/README.md

 **CRYPTO:**

-Fetch crypto data from the "coingecko" API such as ticker, price, mkt cap, volume, daily percentage changed.
+Fetch crypto data from the "coingecko" API such as ticker, price, mkt cap, volume, daily percentage changed